Hong Kong’s best VR experiences

 Taking zombie games to a whole level, Tsim Sha Tsui’s Sandbox VR invites gamers to fight the disease-ridden undead while attempting to escape an abandoned mansion – all in immersive VR.
 Sandbox claims to be the world’s first ‘hyper-reality’ escape room, where a squad of three to four friends have the entire green room to themselves for an hour to run wild and kick zombie butt.
 After the game, players can also enjoy viewing footages of themselves shooting at virtual monsters.
 Expect plenty of screaming.
 See here for a taste of it. $288 per person.

-Party rooms are not exactly scarce in Hong Kong, especially in Kwun Tong, but V-Owl Station boasts a pretty sweet spacious area complete with dozens of popular VR games, padded walls and comfy sofas.
+Party rooms are not exactly scarce in Hong Kong, especially in Kwun Tong, but V-Owl Station boasts a pretty sweet spacious area (3,500 sq ft to be exact) complete with more than 250 popular VR games – Fruit Ninja, The Brookhaven Experiment and more) padded walls and comfy sofas.
 Though the venue usually splits the area into two zones, you can book both zones and battle your friends in epic four-player VR showdowns.
 What’s more, V-Owl is home to two 4D VR-motion chairs that simulate incredibly authentic motion experiences.
 Strap in for a rollercoaster ride.
 Starts from $150/half hour per zone.